Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 There exist client library for [Java](https://github.com/Azure/azure-event-hubs-java) and [.NET](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/eventhub/Microsoft.Azure.EventHubs)

+#### Pro

+- Most popular event streaming platform.
+- Can store events indefently

+#### Cons

+- Cost of HDInsight cluster
+- Requires more admin compared to other platforms in Azure
+- Not able to support topic per party.
+- Need to build a custom REST-API as a proxy to Kafka.

 ### Apache Kafka in Azure HDInsight

 Apache Kafka is an open-source distributed streaming platform that can be used to build real-time streaming data pipelines and applications.